 Broadly speaking, networks fall into two types of 5G technology – sub6GHz and mmWave.
 You need a phone that specifically supports mmWave to use 5G networks such as Verizon.
 Sub-6GHz is more widely supported, particularly outside the US.
 Sub-6GHz bands have names ranging from n1 to n98, while mmWave runs from n257 to n261.

 It’s always worth checking compatibility between phone and network bands to ensure you get the most out of any network, especially if you’re bringing your own phone.
 You can usually find this information on your smartphone’s official spec page, and carriers often list this information on their websites too.
 Failing that, many third-party websites are tracking 5G frequency bands for networks around the world.
 See Kimovil’s frequency checker as a good example.

 Consider your data needs

 Finally, remember that 5G smartphones also cost more than older generation 4G handsets.
-If you’re buying on contract, you may only pay a few extra dollars per month, but it adds up substantially over the course of a contract.
+If you’re buying on contract, you may only pay a few extra dollars per month, but it adds up quickly throughout a contract.
 This isn’t to put you off 5G forever, but it may make more sense for some users to wait until prices come down.

 Once you’ve checked carrier and device compatibility, coverage, and your 5G data needs, the last thing to do is compare packages to find the best price.
 As a good starting point, be sure to check out price, phone, and coverage rundowns for major 5G carriers: